hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 #### Project with multiple Teams capability that hosted on Azure

-If your project contains multiple capabilities, for example, has both tab and bot, follow these steps:
+The steps in this section is prepared for project that contains multiple 1 capabilities (tab, bot or message extension), or contains a backend api.

 1. Download sample project based on your project's capabilities
     | Capabilities | Sample project location |